 - Will you have time to be "family" to the cat?

 Contrary to popular opinion, cats are very social animals who love attention from their humans.
 Your bond with your cat will last a lifetime.
 A lonely, neglected cat will soon find all kinds of mischief with which to amuse herself.
-Also contrary to popular opinion (among cats), you don't have to be a slave to her, but 15 minutes a day of play time and petting will make the difference between a happy cat and a nuisance.
+Also contrary to popular opinion (among cats), you don't have to be its slave.
+15 minutes a day of play time and petting will make the difference between a happy cat and a nuisance.

 - Are you prepared to keep your cat indoors only?